-3) “Can’t You Get up in the Night With Him?”
+3) “Can’t you get up in the night with them?”

 Language matters.
 It does.
-I know the Piers Morgans of this world think that only snowflakes care about discriminatory terminology, but the words we use really do influence the way we think.
+The Piers Morgans of this world might think that only snowflakes care about discriminatory terminology, but the words we use really do influence the way we think.

 Morgan worked himself up into a self-righteous froth over the use of ‘firefighter’ rather than ‘fireman’, even though the former is more accurate.
 However, by continuing with the male-specific ‘fireman’ we are subtly asserting that it is a job only for men and that is simply not the case.